uviclibraries/rdm-and-reproducibility/video-one.md

 parent: Workshop Videos
 ---
 # Watch Workshop Video 1:
-For your convience, this workshop has been segmented into three parts.
+For your convenience, this workshop has been segmented into three parts.
 The first part contains definitions and examines the reproducibility crisis.

 ## The Reproducibility Crisis (6 minutes)
 <br>